Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Feature UFO High Bay Linear Fixture Hexagon Grid

-Best For High-ceiling barns, open storage Workbenches, general shops Auto detailing, assembly
+Best For High-ceiling barns, open storage Workbenches, general shops Auto detailing, assembly zones

-CRI/CCT Focus General Purpose (80+ CRI) Task-Oriented (90+ CRI) Color-Critical (90+ CRI)
+CRI/CCT Focus General purpose (80+ CRI) Task-oriented (often 90+ CRI) Color- and detail-critical (90+ CRI)

 Frequently Asked Questions (FAQ)

-What's the difference between 4000K and 5000K for a garage?
-4000K provides a neutral white light that's comfortable for general use and long hours.
-5000K is a cooler, daylight-mimicking light that enhances contrast and is often preferred for very detailed mechanical or inspection work.
-The choice is largely personal preference, but both are excellent for workshops.
+4000K provides a neutral white light that’s comfortable for general use and long hours.
+5000K is a cooler, daylight-like light that can enhance contrast and is often preferred for very detailed mechanical or inspection work.
+The choice is largely personal preference, but both CCTs are commonly used in workshops.

-How many lumens do I need for my garage?
-This depends on the size of your garage and the tasks you perform.
-Instead of focusing only on lumens, aim for a target illuminance on your work surfaces.
-For general use, aim for 30-50 foot-candles (300-500 lux).
-For detailed workbenches, target 50-95 foot-candles (500-1000 lux).
+This depends on the size of your garage, surface reflectance, and the tasks you perform.
+Instead of focusing only on lumens, aim for an illuminance range at your work surfaces.
+For general use, aim for roughly 30–50 foot-candles (about 300–500 lux).
+For detailed workbenches, a range around 50–95 foot-candles (about 500–1000 lux) is a useful target.

-Can I put a UFO high bay in my 10-foot ceiling garage?
-It is not recommended.
-UFO high bays are designed for high ceilings (14ft+).
-In a low-ceiling environment, their intense, concentrated light will create significant glare and harsh shadows, making the space uncomfortable and less effective for detailed work.
+It’s generally not recommended.
+UFO high bays are optimized for higher ceilings (around 14 ft and above).
+In a low-ceiling environment, their intense, concentrated light can create significant glare and harsh shadows, which is uncomfortable and less effective for detailed work.

-Do I need a 90+ CRI light?
-If you do any painting, finishing, auto detailing, or work where color accuracy is important, a 90+ CRI light is essential.
-For general mechanical work or storage, a CRI of 80+ is usually sufficient.
+If you do painting, finishing, auto detailing, or work where color judgment matters, a CRI of 90+ is very helpful.
+For general mechanical work, storage, or basic maintenance, a CRI of 80+ is usually adequate.

 Leave a comment